renatocaliari/JTBD-Mapper-AI-Agent/custom_instructions.md

 Content: Provide a high-level overview of the project structure, list answers of the user, highlight main components of the project and their relationships

 # Adaptive Workflow
 At the beginning of every task, read the essential documents in this order: projectRoadmap.md (for high-level context and goals, and to use the proper instruction file for each step) and currentTask.md (for specific current objectives).
+After perfoming each task, update the documents.
 If you try to read or edit another document or file before reading these, something BAD will happen.
 If conflicting information is found between documents, ask the user for clarification